lavanyanigam/VLG-Blog/blog.md

 ## History of Autoregressive and Diffusion models

 **Autoregressive Models**
 Autoregressive models were one of the earliest approaches explored for image generation, inspired by their success in NLP based tasks.
-Some models like **PixelCNN** tried to process images sequentially like a text.
+Some models like **PixelCNN**[^7] tried to process images sequentially like a text.
 While this felt theoretically correct, it quickly ran into practical limitations.
 Images are quite high-dimensional and generating them pixel by pixel resulted in extremely high inference time and compute.
 Moreover, flattening a 2D image into a 1D sequence disrupts spatial relationships.

 Later approaches tried to improve this model by incorporating techniques like **VQ-VAE (Vector Quantised-Variational AutoEncoder)** for discrete tokenization and combining them with transformers.
 While they improved representation learning and scalability to some extent they still relied on next token prediction over flattened sequences.
 As a result, they remained computationally expensive and struggled to match the quality and efficiency of methods like diffusion modeling.